Defining Community Paramedicine

 Community paramedics can receive training and provide a variety of different services depending on community needs and gaps in existing services.

 Generally, a community paramedicine encounter will involve the community paramedic driving to a patient's home in a fleet vehicle, not an ambulance, dressed in their EMS uniform.
 Their activities while in the home may vary based on the patient's needs and health status.
-Programs typically have a set of protocols to navigate the health issues they are targeting in their patient population.
+Programs typically have a set of protocols to navigate the health issues they are targeting in their patients.
 After initial contact with the patient, community paramedics may continue to conduct in-home visits or may check in by phone or telehealth visit, depending on the program's protocols.

 Post-discharge.
 Community paramedics visited patients with chronic conditions who were recently discharged from a hospital.
 These visits can provide an opportunity to introduce patients to techniques to manage their health conditions and reduce hospital readmission.